SolarArbiter/SolarArbiter.github.io/usecases.md

 - All requirements associated with Use Case 1.A.
 - User can select conditions to associate forecast error with system impact.
 - Framework uses user-selected conditions to calculate system impact.
-- Framework finds subset of forecast times corresponding to user-defined &#39;large&#39; system impacts.
+- Framework finds subset of forecast times corresponding to user-defined "large" system impacts.
 - Framework provides a report for user download.